isomorphic-software/smartclient-docs/classes/ComboBoxItem.md

 **Flags**: IR

 ---
-## Attr: ComboBoxItem.pickerSearchIconSrc

-### Description
-Source for the icon displayed in the [ComboBoxItem.pickerSearchField](#attr-comboboxitempickersearchfield) of a full-screen picker when [ComboBoxItem.showPickerSearchIcon](#attr-comboboxitemshowpickersearchicon) is true.

-### Groups

-- appearance

-**Flags**: IR

----
-## Attr: ComboBoxItem.pickerSearchIconSize

-### Description
-Size for the icon displayed in the [ComboBoxItem.pickerSearchField](#attr-comboboxitempickersearchfield) of a full-screen picker when [ComboBoxItem.showPickerSearchIcon](#attr-comboboxitemshowpickersearchicon) is true.

-### Groups

-- appearance

-**Flags**: IR

----
 ## Attr: ComboBoxItem.optionFilterContext

 ### Description
-If this item has a specified `optionDataSource`, and this property is not null, this will be passed to the datasource as [DSRequest](../reference_2.md#object-dsrequest) properties when performing the filter operation on the dataSource to obtain the set of options for the list.
+If this item has a specified `optionDataSource`, and this property is not null, this will be passed to the datasource as [DSRequest](../reference.md#object-dsrequest) properties when performing the filter operation on the dataSource to obtain the set of options for the list.
 This provides, among other capabilities, a way to trigger the server to return summary records.

 ### See Also